 Now, make sure all radio option is set to “warn”.

-If you don’t want to go through anymore solution.
-And, “connection is not private” error coming on specific site.
-Then, with the advanced option you can still access that site.
+If you don’t want to go through any more solution.
+And, the connection is not a private connection error coming on a specific site.
+Then, with the advanced option, you can still access that site.
 Without resolving this error.
-But, I suggest you to don’t share personal information with that site.
+But, I suggest you don’t share personal information with that site.

-On error page, you will able to see “Advanced” option.
-Click on it to show advance option.
+1. On the error page, you will able to see the “Advanced” option.
+Click on it to show the advance option.

-Now, you will able to see “Process to…” option.
+2. Now, you will able to see the “Process to…” option.
 Click on it.
-And, site will get open without any error.
+And, the site will get open without any error.

-If you’re facing “Your Connection is Not Private” error on many sites.
+If the private connection error appearing on many sites.
 Then, you can fix this error for all sites at once.
-Though, I don’t suggest to disable this error.
-Because, this error helps to browse internet securely.
-But, Still, If you want to do, then here is the instructions.
+Though, I don’t suggest disabling this error.
+Because this error helps to browse the internet securely.
+But, Still, If you want to do it, then here are the instructions.

-Right-Click on Chrome browser icon and then click on properties.
+Right-Click on the Chrome browser icon and then click on properties.

-Now, In target section of Chrome Properties Window.
+Now, In the target section of the Chrome Properties Window.
 Add -ignore-certificate-errors text at the end.
-(Before adding this text press space bar.)
+(Before adding this text press the space bar.)